By John Dear

 The nonviolent movement for peace and justice is just beginning.
 We sow

-have to spend our lives in steadfast, creative, nonviolent action for justice
+we have to spend our lives in steadfast, creative, nonviolent action for

-and peace.
-As martyred Archbishop Oscar Romero said, "None of us can do everything,
+justice and peace.
+As martyred Archbishop Oscar Romero said, "None of us

-but all of us can do something."
-We each do what we can--vigil, lobby, agitate,
+can do everything, but all of us can do something."
+We each do what we can--vigil,

-write, and speak out for peace.
-We serve as activists and organizers.
-We stir
+lobby, agitate, write, and speak out for peace.
+We serve as activists and

-the laws which legalize war, nuclear weapons and imperial America.
+disobedience, to break the laws which legalize war, nuclear weapons and

 But as the late Philip Berrigan said, we have to practice nonviolent resistance

-have known, Phil embodied steadfast nonviolent resistance.
-For twenty years,
+I have known, Phil embodied steadfast nonviolent resistance.
+For twenty

-I heard him speak about the imperative of steadfast resistance to imperial
+years, I heard him speak about the imperative of steadfast resistance to

-America as a moral requirement for these times, indeed as a spiritual duty
+imperial America as a moral requirement for these times, indeed as a spiritual

-of faith in the God of peace and justice.
-This resistance was not just a periodic
+duty of faith in the God of peace and justice.
+This resistance was not just

-wars and nuclear weapons.
-When he was not in prison, he lived in Jonah House,
+country's wars and nuclear weapons.
+When he was not in prison, he lived

-a community of nonviolent resistance in inner-city Baltimore, where friends
+in Jonah House, a community of nonviolent resistance in inner-city Baltimore,

-study the issues and the scriptures, serve the neighborhood poor, organize
+where friends study the issues and the scriptures, serve the neighborhood

-vigils and demonstrations, write and speak out for disarmament, and storm
+poor, organize vigils and demonstrations, write and speak out for disarmament,

 This might sound romantic or idealistic, but Phil made revolutionary nonviolence